betselotz/MTB-Illumina-WGS-Analysis/README.md

 INDIR="raw_data"

-# Only cd if not already in raw_data
 if [[ "$(basename "$PWD")" != "raw_data" ]]; then
     cd "$INDIR" || { echo "❌ raw_data directory not found"; exit 1; }
 fi